Carbon Reduction

 2040Reducing our carbon footprint

-Iceland is a signatory to the Courtauld Commitment 2030.
+Iceland is a signatory to the UK Food and Drink Pact, formerly Courtauld Commitment 2030.
 This ambitious voluntary agreement brings together organisations across the food industry to make food and drink production and consumption more sustainable.

 In 2020 we updated our targets to reduce our carbon footprint across our own operations and supply chain by: